JarateKing/TF2-Hud-Reference/2-LISTS/Animlist.md

 Animation | Description
 --------- | -----------
-HintMessageLower |
-HintMessageRaise |
-HudReplayReminderIn |
+HintMessageLower | Potential remnants of HL2? used for the history of picked up weapons HintMessageRaise | Same as above
+HudReplayReminderIn | Potential remnant from when replays were enabled on valve servers?
-HudReplayReminderIn2 |
+HudReplayReminderIn2 | Same as above
-eventHudCartAlarmPulseStop |
+eventHudCartAlarmPulseStop | Misspelling of `HudCartAlarmPulseStop`, which is never run due to this.
-HudTournament_DoorsCloseEndRound | runs if "competitive_victory" is the current Tournament mode state TimerFlash |
+HudTournament_DoorsCloseEndRound | Runs if the current Tournament mode state is "competitive_victory" TimerFlash | Runs whenever the timer is restarted or paused?